JulienLebranchu/data.ob7.ird.fr/readme.md

 - `mvn clean install -DskipTests`

-The build should be sucessfull.
+The build should be successful.
 The final build output is an output WAR file stored in: \geonetwork\web\target.

 ## geonetwork h2 Database:
-The default loctaion of the geonetwork h2 databse is: `\Apache Software Foundation\Tomcat 9.0` The following files are created:
+The default location of the geonetwork h2 database is: `\Apache Software Foundation\Tomcat 9.0` The following files are created:

 `gn.h2.db`